CodeBardian/tplink-smartdevices-netstandard/README.md

 smartdevice.ConfigureRemoteAccess("username", "password");
 ```
 To check if your device is linked to tplink cloud use `RemoteAccessEnabled` property.

-## Changelog

-### [1.0.2] - 2020-04-17

-#### Added

-- associate devices to home network
-- configure remote access via tplink cloud and kasa

-#### Changed
-- more consistent asynchronous code -> all commands to smart devices are now asynchronous
-- restructured parts of code for better readability

 ## Disclaimer
 I can not guarantee the functionality of this library as I only tested a HS100 and a KL130 in a Xamarin.Android application yet.